 In addition to the multitude of crime scenes and cleanup scenes, cleaners must be able to decontaminate entire areas of concern.
 It may also be their function to act in consolatory ways to the survivors and family.

-In addition to the numerous types of cleanup scenes, cleaners are expected to remove any and all indication of incident, do it in a timely fashion and return the existing space to its original state as though nothing ever happened.
-They perform this arduous task with great risk, often long hours and sometimes extreme situations.
+In addition to the numerous types of cleanup scenes, cleaners are expected to remove any and all indication of incident, do it in a timely fashion, and return the existing space to its original state as though nothing ever happened.
+They perform this arduous task with great risk, often dealing with long hours and sometimes extreme situations.